jonathanmorgan/context_text/README.md

     - If you are using virtualenv, make sure to add the path to your virtualenv's site-packages to the python-path directive in addition to the site directory, with the paths separated by a colon (the example above is configured this way).
 If you use virtualenvwrapper, the path will be something like: `<home_dir>/.virtualenvs/<virtualenv_name>/local/lib/python2.7/site-packages`.

-    - If you are using apache 2.2 on ubuntu, I'd put it in `/etc/apache2/conf.d`, in a file named `django-sourcenet`.
+    - If you are using apache 2.2 on ubuntu, I'd put it in `/etc/apache2/conf.d`, in a file named `django-context_text`.

         - make sure to uncomment `Allow from all` in the file above, and comment out `Require all granted`.

     - If you are using apache 2.4 on ubuntu 13.10 or greater:

-        - place this file in /etc/apache2/conf-available, naming it "django-sourcenet.conf".
+        - place this file in /etc/apache2/conf-available, naming it "django-context_text.conf".

         - enable it with the a2enconf command, then restart apache (just to be safe):

-                (sudo) a2enconf django-sourcenet
+                (sudo) a2enconf django-context_text
                 (sudo) service apache2 restart

 - More details on installing apache and mod_wsgi: [https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/](https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/)